wp-plugins/code-snippets-extended/README.txt

 == Description ==

 Using this plugin, you can create code chunks(or snippets) and use them in posts or pages on your site.

-In one snippet you can use different code types: js, php, css, just set required tags. : `<?php ?>`, `<script></script>`, `<style></style>`.
+In one snippet you can use different code types: js, php, css, just set required tags.

+*  `<?php ?>` - for php code,
+*  `<script></script>`, - for js code,
+*  `<style></style>` - for stylesheets.

 Also you can test snippet code, before save it.

-Watch to the screens, my English is lame, but i can show you plugin abilities on images.
+My apologies, my English is lame, but i can show you plugin abilities on scheens.

+Thanks for your attention.

-Great changes comind soon!
-"Aftamat4ik".
+Great changes coming soon!

 This plugin tested with wordpress 4.0 and wordpress 4.1